Speech and Language Therapy

 "I am passionate about supporting children to communicate successfully and confidently as early as possible in their lives, to help them thrive socially, emotionally and in their learning."

-“The FreeMe Services logo of a Rainbow Lorikeet captures my vision of children flying high and reaching their full potential in life when they have the freedom to communicate."
+“The FreeMe Services logo, a Rainbow Lorikeet flying skyward, captures my vision of children flying high and reaching their full potential in life when they have the freedom to communicate."

 Natalie qualified as a speech and language therapist in 1996 with a BMedSci (Hons) degree from the University of Sheffield.
 She has over 25 years experience working as a children's speech and language therapist — in NHS and charity sectors, and since 2016 in independent practice.

-Natalie has extensive experience supporting children with a wide range of speech, language, and communication needs (SLCN) in various settings, including homes, children's centres, specialist assessment centres, nurseries, pre-schools, and schools.
-She is particularly experienced in supporting the communication development of autistic children, children with selective mutism, and late talkers.
+Natalie has extensive experience supporting children with a wide range of speech, language, and communication needs (SLCN) in a variety of settings, including homes, children's centres, specialist assessment centres, nurseries, pre-schools, and schools.
+She is passionate about supporting the communication development of autistic children, children with selective mutism, and late talkers.

-Natalie offers personalised, child- and family-centred services tailored to the unique abiitities, needs and interests of each child and family.
-Her approach is relationship-based, neurodiversity-affirming and strengths-focused, ensuring that every child recieves support that honours and celebrates their individuality.
-Committed to delivering high-quality, practical, and enjoyable speech and language therapy, she collaborates with children, parents and educators, empowering meaningful, lasting changes in communication and everyday lives.
+Natalie provides personalised, child- and family-centred speech and language therapy, tailored to each child’s unique abilities, interests, challenges, and needs.
+Her approach is relationship-based, neurodiversity-affirming, and strengths-focused, celebrating every child’s individuality.
+Committed to practical, high-quality, and enjoyable therapy, Natalie works collaboratively with children, parents, and educators to empower meaningful, lasting changes in communication and daily life.

 Natalie maintains enhanced Disclosure and Barring Service (DBS) clearance and is a registered member of the: